 Calculates an optimal set of pan sharpened weights for new or custom sensor data.

-Fuses a high-resolution panchromatic raster dataset with a lower-resolution multiband raster dataset to create a red-green-blue (RGB) raster with the resolution of the panchromatic raster.
+Combines a high-resolution panchromatic raster dataset with a lower-resolution multiband raster dataset to create a high-resolution multiband raster dataset for visual analysis.

 Creates a new raster dataset from a selection of an HDF or NITF dataset.